Writing and Rhetoric (WRTG)

 Repeatable: Repeatable for up to 6.00 total credit hours.

-Requisites: Restricted to students w/ 57-180 credits (Jr or Sr) in Arts Sciences (ARSCU), College of Media, Communication Info (CMCIU) or School of Education (EDUCU) or Business (BUSNU) or Comp Sci Bachelor of Arts (CSEN-BA) or Prog in Env Design (ARPLU) only.
+Requisites: Restricted to students w/ 57-180 credits (Jr or Sr) in AS (ARSCU), College of Media, Comm Info (CMCIU) or School of Ed (EDUCU) or Business (BUSNU) or Comp Sci Bachelor of Arts (CSEN-BA) or Prog in Env Design (ARPLU) or College of Music (MUSC) only.

 Additional Information: Arts Sci Core Curr: Written Communication